EO Green by Ensar Oud

 2

-While I can understand that many are upset about the circumstances under which some of the precious Aquilaria trees are "harvested" - However, it should be noted that Ensar has not used wild trees for his self-distilled ouds for many years.
-He himself describes the cutting of wild aquilaria trees as ethically unacceptable.
-I agree with that 100%, by the way.
+I can understand that many are upset about the circumstances under which some of the valuable Aquilaria trees are "harvested" - however, it's important to know that Ensar hasn't used wild trees for his self-distilled ouds for many years.
+He himself considers cutting down wild agarwood trees to be ethically unacceptable.
+I completely agree with that.
 However, there are some things you should know.

 To be continued: